wing5wong/artisan-whs-static/source/_faculties/sciences.md

   science itself work so that they can participate as critical, informed, and responsible citizens in a society in which science play
 hofs:
-  - Mr M. Crook
+  - Mr Michael Crook
 ahofs:
-  - Mr I. Thomas
+  - Mr Ian Thomas
-  - Ms K. Booth-Richards
-  - Ms G. Glaister
 vocational_pathways:
   - service
   - creative